• Skip to primary navigation

 If you want, you can press some carob chips into the top of the treats after you take them out of the oven.

-Can humans eat these carob treats for dogs?
+Can people eat these carob treats?

 Homemade carob dog treats on a marble surface.